Safety Sign Symbols Decoded

 The interesting thing here is that we invented two new symbols, but the principles for their design are ones people would recognize if they were familiar with the vocabulary of safety signage.
 It’s true that in the U.S. we’re not as used to seeing “mandatory action” signs (white symbols in blue circles).
 But as with other signing conventions that are put into use over time, like the red circle-with-slash prohibition signs, this global approach to symbolic communication will become second nature to us.
 And that is the goal – we’ll be familiar with new symbols and signs before we even see them!

-CEO, Clarion Safety Systems
+Founder, Clarion Safety Systems